PreibischLab/STIM/README.md

 * interactively view it using `st-explorer` (explore all genes & annotations) or `st-bdv-view` (view multiple genes in parallel)
 * render the dataset in ImageJ/Fiji and save the rendering, e.g., as TIFF, using `st-render`;
 * normalize the dataset using `st-normalize`;
-* add metadata such as, e.g., celltype annotations, using `st-add-metadata`;
+* add annotations such as, e.g., celltypes, using `st-add-annotations`;
 * create a container-dataset from several slice-datasets (see below).

-For alignment of several slices, slices have to be grouped into an N5-container to allow additional metadata to be stored.
+For alignment of several slices, slices have to be grouped into an N5-container to allow additional annotations to be stored.
 In addition to all commands listed above for single datasets, the subsequent commands can be used for datasets within an N5-container:
 * create a container-dataset containing one or more existing slice-datasets using `st-add-dataset` (TODO st-add-slice rename);
 * add a slice-dataset to a pre-existing container-dataset using `st-add-dataset` (TODO st-add-slice rename);
 * perform pairwise alignment of slices using `st-align-pairs` (pre-processing);